 Crisp Green Salad: A crisp green salad served with a light vinaigrette makes a refreshing contrast to the rich creamy casserole.

-Steamed Vegetables: Side options can include broccoli, green beans or carrots, and make a nice colorful addition to your plate.
+Steamed Vegetables: Broccoli, green beans or carrots are nice colorful sides to your plate.

-Garlic Bread: You can’t go wrong with a slice of warm, buttery garlic bread for scooping up any leftover sauce.
+Garlic Bread: A slice of warm, buttery garlic bread to sop up any extra sauce with the win.

 Storage and Meal Prep Tips:

-This casserole is ideal for leftovers and meal prepping!
-Here’s how to get the best out of it:
+Leftovers & Meal Prep This casserole is perfect for leftovers and meal prep!
+Here’s how to take advantage of it:

-Refrigeration: Leftovers can be stored covered in the refrigerator for up to 3 days.
-To reheat, either microwave individual servings, or heat in a 350°F (175°C) oven until warmed through.
+Store: Covered leftovers can be refrigerated for 3 days.
+For leftovers, microwave one portion at a time or heat in a 350°F (175°C) oven until heated through.

-Freezing: You can freeze portions of this casserole for meals down the road.
+Freezing: You can freeze portions of this casserole to eat on your way down the road.
 Transfer servings to airtight containers, then freeze up to 1 month.
 Defrost overnight in the refrigerator, then reheat.

 Meal Prep Tip: You can assemble the casserole a day ahead and keep it unbaked in the refrigerator.
 When you’re ready to serve, throw it in the oven, bake as directed.
 That can save a lot of time on cramped nights.